Pierre Le Guay de Prémontval: Biography

 Later they moved to Berlin, where he was admitted to the Royal Prussian Academy of Sciences.

+Philosophical work

 Prémontval criticised the empiricist theory of the self, arguing that there is a real distinction between an individual's personality and soul that is often ignored, and that our possession of the later is our justification for our interest in the former.